MakeSchool-Tutorials/Makestagram-Swift-V3/P5-Implementing-Login-Flow/content.md

 slug: implementing-login-flow
 ---

-In the previous steps, we've setup a new Firebase and Xcode project for our Makestagram app.
-Let's start coding!
-First, we'll work on creating *login flow* for new users to create accounts and existing users to log in.
-Let's explore authentication with Firebase!
+The previous sections of this tutorial have focused on set up.
+So far we've created a new Firebase and Xcode project.
+Enough setup!
+Let's start building Makestagram.

+In this section, we'll work on creating our *login flow* for:

+- new users to create new accounts
+- existing users to login

+We'll begin by learning about authentication with Firebase!

 # What is Authentication?

 Authentication is the process of identifying which user is using the app.
 By verifying an user's identity, we can:

 - keep track of which data belongs to who
-- prevent people without permission from accessing, stealing, modifying or deleting data
+- prevent people from accessing, stealing, modifying or deleting data without permission
 - protect users from being impersonated by others

 In addition, if a user logs out, their data will be safely stored in our database when they return.